kmr640/practice/README.md

 # practice
-This is a practice Repo
+This is an outdated branch diamond landingpage for morre checkout the other branch